jamalnay/TrendingMoviesApp/README.md

 ## Overview

-This project is for demonstration purposes.
-It combines the MVVM pattern with the clean architecture principales to create a scalable and maintanable app.
+A multi-module Android project to show the most trending movies from themoviedb.org. it combines the MVVM pattern with the clean architecture principals to create a scalable and maintainable app.

 ## Screenshoots